Skip to main content

 Academic

-Its length is a powerful modulator of androgenic action and, consequently, a significant determinant of the long-term sequelae of therapy (TRT).
+Its length is a powerful modulator of androgenic action and, consequently, a significant determinant of the long-term sequelae of testosterone replacement therapy (TRT).
 Understanding these implications involves moving beyond simple efficacy and exploring how this genetic variant influences the risks associated with sustained supraphysiologic or eugonadal testosterone levels.

 How Does the AR Genotype Modulate Prostate Health over Time?